Katalyst99/Algo-in-C/README.md

 ## 23. Average Salary:
 * The algorithm is important for analyzing salary data in various domains, such as human resources and financial management.

+## 24. Median of Two Sorted Arrays:
+* The algorithm has many real-world applications in fields such as finance, economics, and healthcare.
+For example, a financial analyst might use this algorithm to determine the median salary of employees at a company, or to analyze the median price of a certain stock over a period of time.